How You Can Help

 Please take action early!

 Spread the word to others.
-Be an ambassador for the hemlocks, using e-mail lists, newsletters, web sites, and word of mouth to share the message with friends, business associates, neighborhood associations, conservation/recreation organizations, schools, churches, and other community groups.
+Believe it or not, there are still many people who are unaware that the hemlocks are in great danger or may be laboring under misinformation that it's too expensive or too late to save them.
+Please be an ambassador for the hemlocks, using e-mail lists, newsletters, web sites, and word of mouth to share the message with friends, business associates, neighborhood associations, conservation/recreation organizations, schools, churches, and other community groups.
+Our Resources page has lots of good material you can share with others.

 the three key messages: